-- 1) Emphasize traffic safety, livable streets and multi-modal community access over rapid traffic throughput. - 2) Develop and manage the street network in a manner that places reliance on maintaining existing infrastructure and improving the efficiency of the existing system before adding new roadway capacity. - 3) Maintain and improve multi-modal circulation by narrowing roadways where appropriate; including alternative modes of transportation when widening roadways; using existing and future Intelligent Transportation Systems technology and access control to manage traffic flow; and identifying major and minor intersections for capacity and safety improvements.

-- 4) Provide a framework for the development of a transportation system for Scottsdale that is based on the complete streets concept, where streets are designed and constructed in a manner that supports comfortable usage by all travel mode types. - 5) Minimize heat island effects by reducing existing pavement where traffic demand is less than previously planned and experimenting with paving technologies that reduce daytime heat absorption and nighttime heat radiation.
+- 1) Emphasize traffic safety, livable streets and multi-modal community access over rapid traffic throughput. - 2) Develop and manage the street network in a manner that places reliance on maintaining existing infrastructure and improving the efficiency of the existing system before adding new roadway capacity. - 3) Maintain and improve multi-modal circulation by narrowing roadways where appropriate; including alternative modes of transportation when widening roadways; using existing and future Intelligent Transportation Systems technology and access control to manage traffic flow; and identifying major and minor intersections for capacity and safety improvements. - 4) Provide a framework for the development of a transportation system for Scottsdale that is based on the complete streets concept, where streets are designed and constructed in a manner that supports comfortable usage by all travel mode types. - 5) Minimize heat island effects by reducing existing pavement where traffic demand is less than previously planned and experimenting with paving technologies, including consideration of cool (white) pavement, that support sustainability and/or reduce daytime heat absorption and nighttime heat radiation.